 Ernest Hemingway Remembers: A Moveable Feast (Zoom)

-Spring 2-3 hours | Available (Membership Required)
+Spring 2-3 hours | This course is completed

 Published posthumously, A Moveable Feast is a memoir of Hemingway’s life in Paris as a young man.
 He remembers people, places, stories he wrote, his wife and son—among other subjects—and writes with honesty and frankness.
 While writing this book, he was struggling with illness, memory loss, and depression.
 Perhaps this memoir provided him with a measure of peace, its vivid memories of happier times with Hadley, first son Bumby, and his beginning career.